Armenia again violates ceasefire by firing at Azerbaijani Army’s positions | News.az

 Armenia again violates ceasefire by firing at Azerbaijani Army’s positions

-On August 2 from13:55 to 17:00 the Armenian armed forces units from the positions in the village of Zarkand in the Basarkechar region and the village of Arazdeyen in the Vedi region using small arms periodically subjected to fire the positions of the Azerbaijan Army in the direction of the village of Heydarabad in the Sadarak region of the Nakhchivan Autonomous Republic and the village of Yukhari Ayrim in the Kalbajar region, Azerbaijani Defense Ministry told News.Az.
+The units of Armenian Armed Forces on August 4, starting from 14:50 to 00:00, from the positions in the Arazdeyen settlement of the Vedi region, Yukhari Shorzha, Azizli, Shishgaya, and Garaiman settlements of the Basarkechar region, the Ardanish settlement of the Chambarak region using small arms subjected to fire the Azerbaijan Army positions in the direction of the Heydarabad settlement of the Sadarak region, Novoivanovka and Galakend settlements of the Gadabay region, Istisu and Yellija settlements of the Kalbajar region, the Tazakend settlement of the Dashkasan region, Azerbaijani Ministry of Defense said.

+There are no losses or wounded among the military personnel of the Azerbaijani Army.